 Nafplion was a sovereign naval nation-city in ancient times.
 The hero Nafplios founded and named after the town -according to Greek mythology- by, father of Palamidis.
 It was a target for Franks, Venetians and Ottomans.
-They all repeatedly tried, and succeeded quite a few times, to conquer it.
+They all repeatedly tried and succeeded quite a few times to conquer it.

-In 1829, after the Greek War of Independence from the Ottoman Empire, the first capital of the new-founded state and democracy was Napflion.
+In 1829, after the Greek War of Independence from the Ottoman Empire, the first capital of the new-founded state and democracy was Nafplion.
 His palace was on the square in front of today’s town hall.
 In 1833 the capital moved to Athens, the town remaining capital of the prefecture.

 Nowadays, Visitors take a walk in the picturesque alleys of the Old Town.
 They are drawn by the Venetian balconies images that bring feelings of sweet nostalgia.
 You can relax at the numerous cafés on the port whilst viewing the sea.
-You ca also visit Palamidi fortress for a scenic view of the Argolic gulf.
+You can also visit the Palamidi fortress for a scenic view of the Argolic gulf.

 Bay of Tolon